CosbyCD/Data-Driven-Proposal-Analysis/README.md

 GAC_Cyclistic_project
 Project Overview

-Welcome to the GAC_Cyclistic_project – a capstone project focused on Cyclistic's marketing strategies to convert casual riders into annual members.
+Welcome to the GAC_Cyclistic_project – a project focused on Cyclistic's marketing strategies to convert casual riders into annual members.
 Cyclistic is a bike share program in Chicago, boasting a fleet of 5,824 bikes across 692 docking stations.
 With diverse bike categories, styles, and pricing plans, Cyclistic caters